-Clicking button, you will display laser scanner data in polar view as shown below.
+When is clicked, it will display laser scanner data in polar view as shown below.

-Battery information and motor information will be displayed in window below:

-If the robot uses the included Li-Po battery, you need to stop the robot when voltage is below marked voltage (22.2V) to protect battery.
-Motor temperatures are also displayed in the display.
-PWM boxes show the PWM values received in motor driver board from motion control board.
+Battery information and motor information is displayed here.
+If the robot uses the included Li-Po battery, you need to stop the robot when voltage is below marked voltage (22.2V) in order to prevent battery damage.
+Motor temperatures are also displayed here.
+"Encoder Pos" boxes show the encoder position values received in motor driver board from motion control board.

-The two horizontal track bars show the gamepad left and right stick control value.
+The two horizontal track bars show the Gamepad controller's left and right stick control value.

-You could record raw GPS-IMU/Encoder sensor data by clicking button.
-The raw file will be saved under current execution folder with file name GPSIMURec.txt.
+You could record raw GPS-IMU/Encoder sensor data using button.
+The raw sensor data file will be saved under current execution folder with file name GPSIMURec.txt.

 All traces are displayed on Google Earth by KML data.
 Since the current version of Google Earth does not provide programming method to clear these KML data, there is risk of memory leak.
-You could manually clear these KML data by: right-clicking on "Temporary Places", then choosing "Delete Contents".
+You could manually clear these KML data by right-clicking on "Temporary Places", then choosing "Delete Contents".
 (That is why we did not hide Google Earth program)

 On normal program exit, Google Earth will be closed.
-However, you should double check it using "Windows Task Manager", or you may not be able to display Google Earth when you start Jaguar control program again.
+However, you should double check using "Windows Task Manager"; otherwise, you may not be able to display Google Earth when you start Jaguar control program again.